voyeg3r/dotfiles/rcfiles/vim/wiki/wget.md

     wget -E -H -k -K -nd -N -p -P thepageslug http://www.oldradioworld.com/shows/X_Minus_One.php

+    --adjust-extension, -E
+    --span-hosts, -H

+Even though we're trying to mirror a single page, that page may link to offsite assets (such as images or stylesheets) located on a CDN (i.e. a different domain, such as s3.thissite.amazon.aws.com).
+However, since we're only mirroring a single page, this shouldn't cause wget to crawl past the foreign hosts that are hosting these asset files.

+    --convert-links, -k

+When mirroring the target webpage, we create a self-contained folder of all of its external dependencies, so that you can disconnect your computer from the Internet, open that target webpage, and see it (mostly) function in its own non-Internet-aware environment.

+    --page-requisites, -p

+This option causes Wget to download all the files that are necessary to properly display a given HTML page.
+This includes such things as inlined images, sounds, and referenced stylesheets.

+    --directory-prefix=someprefix, -P someprefix,

+Saves the mirrored page and its contents in a folder named someprefix

 ### How do I pipe a downloaded file to standard output in bash?
 source: https://serverfault.com/questions/25779/how-do-i-pipe-a-downloaded-file-to-standard-output-in-bash/25780#25780